pandammonium/blipper-widget-old/README.txt

 * Changed: the widget's settings have been divided into those that act behind the scenes (such as OAuth) and those that directly affect the appearance of the widget front end.
 * Changed: the OAuth settings moved to Blipper Widget settings page under the general WordPress settings menu in the admin area.
-* Added: settings affecting the widget's appearance to the widget form; specifically including links back to Polaroid|Blipfoto (the blip itself, the user's journal, Polaroid|Blipfoto).
+* Added: settings affecting the widget's appearance to the widget form; specifically including links back to Blipfoto (the blip itself, the user's journal, Blipfoto).
 By default, these links are not displayed; the user must opt in to their display.
 * Renamed: the name of the widget from WP Blipper Widget to Blipper Widget, thus dropping the WP.

 = 0.0.1 =